 There are also job roles in the area of building services, which covers the essential services that allow buildings to operate, while the heritage sector requires a wide range of traditional craft skills that have to be kept alive for the future by those who work on its historic structures.

-One example of current certification is the Construction Plant Competence Scheme (CPCS) – a card scheme introduced to prove the skills of plant operators.
-For further information, visit www.citb.co.uk/cards-testing/construction-plant-competence-scheme-cpcs
+One example of current certification is the Construction Plant Competence Scheme (CPCS) – a job card scheme introduced to prove the skills of plant operators.
+It’s administered by the NOCN Group and you can find further information here

 Professional and management careers